SimonFJ20/articles/langdev/array_based_language.md

 The described languages does not have any proper sense of static typing, and is in fact dynamically typed.

-This has some benefits in terms om implementation.
+This has some benefits in terms of implementation.
 The lack of static typing simplifies the whole interpretation process, for example
 - less syntax needs to be parsed,
 - no type checker is needed,
 - and no complexities surrounding for example sum types.

-Some would even argue dynamic typing more effective for fast software development.
+Some would even argue, that dynamic typing is more effective for fast software development.
-Others, myself included, argue that soundly typechecked code is far easier to read and maintain, and expressive types aid in design.
+Others, myself included, argue that soundly type checked code is far easier to read and maintain, and expressive types aid in design.
 I haven't found conclusive research for either.